polkadot-developers/polkadot-docs/polkadot-protocol/basics/accounts.md

 - **Address** - the public key of the account encoded as bytes
 - **Checksum** - a hash-based checksum which ensures that addresses are valid and unaltered.
 The checksum is derived from the concatenated address type and address components, ensuring integrity

 The encoding process transforms the concatenated components into a Base58 string, providing a compact and human-readable format that avoids easily confused characters (e.g., zero '0', capital 'O', lowercase 'l').
-The Base58 [encode](https://docs.rs/bs58/latest/bs58/fn.encode.html){target=\_blank} function is implemented exactly as defined in Bitcoin and IPFS specifications, using the same alphabet as both implementations.
+This encoding function ([`encode`](https://docs.rs/bs58/latest/bs58/fn.encode.html){target=\_blank}) is implemented exactly as defined in Bitcoin and IPFS specifications, using the same alphabet as both implementations.

 ??? interface "Additional information"
-    - Refer to [Ss58Codec](https://paritytech.github.io/polkadot-sdk/master/sp_core/crypto/trait.Ss58Codec.html){target=\_blank} for more details on the SS58 address format implementation
+    Refer to [Ss58Codec](https://paritytech.github.io/polkadot-sdk/master/sp_core/crypto/trait.Ss58Codec.html){target=\_blank} for more details on the SS58 address format implementation.

 ### Address Type